-Twitter sales beat estimates but ad trends alarm investors
+Twitter gains users, beats estimates but ad trends alarm investors

 Twitter is aiming to stem losses by slashing its own budgets, including by limiting hiring to product development, research and user support.
 Expense growth in 2020 is likely to be in “the low teens,” versus earlier plans to spend 20% more than last year, Twitter said.

 Focusing its product teams on advertiser tools could pose challenges for Twitter Chief Executive Jack Dorsey.
-He pledged in February to launch new features for users this year at a faster pace to stoke growth, while committing to activist investor Elliott Management on March 9 that he would increase daily users by at least 20% this year.
+He pledged in February to launch new features for users this year at a faster pace to stoke growth.

 The growth goal was part of an agreement allowing Dorsey to remain CEO as a revamped board of directors evaluates Twitter’s leadership structure and CEO succession plan.
 Elliott had expressed concern about Dorsey, who is also CEO of financial tech company Square Inc (SQ.N), taking on too much.